 Teachers use the test scores to keep track of progress and growth in basic skills.
 The tests let the teachers know where a student’s strengths are and if help is needed in any specific areas.
 Teachers use this information to help them guide instruction in the classroom.
 Elementary and Middle School students will MAP test in the fall, winter (as needed) and spring.

-Elementary school parents are encouraged to prepare their children for the testing experience with the MAP Primary Practice Warm-up.
+Elementary school parents are encouraged to prepare their children for the testing experience with the MAP Growth K-2 Warm-up

 For more information on MAP Testing click on the link below: